GDC-H antibody

 Background

-The Glycine decarboxylase complex (GDC) is abundant in mitochondria of C3 leaves and functions in photorespiratory carbon recovery.
+Background: The Glycine decarboxylase complex (GDC) is abundant in mitochondria matrix of C3 leaves and functions in photorespiratory carbon recovery.
 GDC enzyme can account for up to 50 % of matrix protein, and is responsible for the most prominent metabolic activity in the mitochondria of illuminated leaves, photorespiration.
 GDC is a multienzyme complex composed of four component enzymes, the P-, H-, T-, and L-proteins and is responsible for the conversion of glycine produced in the peroxisome to serine in the mitochondria during photorespiratory cycle.
-The H-protein plays a key role as a mobile substrate that commutes between the other subunits, allowing its lipoic acid \\\\
+The H-protein plays a key role as a mobile substrate that commutes between the other subunits, allowing its lipoic acid ""arm"" to visit the active sites of the other three components.

 Molecular Weight